Windscribe/Desktop-App/README.md

     - Some libraries depends on others.
 Almost all of the libraries depends on openssl.
 Openvpn depends on LZO.
     - The install scripts put the dependencies in desktop-v2/build-libs.

-### Build the Windscribe 2.0 app

-Open a terminal in desktop-v2/tools and run './build_all' for a signed build, or './build_all debug' for an unsigned build.
-Please note that a signed build requires you to have completed the 'Set up code signing' section above.
-Assuming all goes well with the build, the installer will be placed in desktop-v2/build-exe.

 ### Install Auto-Tools and 7-Zip (via HomeBrew):
     - brew install libtool